Agenda

 John Elias

-John Elias Partner, Head of Antitrust and Competition, HSF Kramer
+John Elias Partner, Head of Antitrust and Competition, Washington DC, HSF Kramer

 Thomas Ensign